 As you can see, I can easily get eighteen (18) CR123 batteries into the case without touching the AAA or AA battery spots.

-As far as the 18650 batteries, you can fit a few in, but you’re going to need to use up spaces designed for other batteries.
+Regarding the 18650 batteries, you can fit a few in, but you will need to use up spaces designed for other batteries.

 The height of the 18650 battery, about ¼ inch taller than a D-size battery, isn’t a problem.
 The case closes just fine.